cosmos/ibc-go/docs/migrations/v3-to-v4.md

 - `UpdateStateOnMisbehaviour` performs appropriate state changes on a `ClientState` given that misbehaviour has been detected and verified.

 - `UpdateState` updates and stores as necessary any associated information for an IBC client, such as the `ClientState` and corresponding `ConsensusState`.
 An error is returned if `ClientMessage` is of type `Misbehaviour`.
-Upon successful update, `UpdateState` must return the consensus state heights at which a corresponding `ConsensusState` is added to the client store.
+Upon successful update, a list containing the updated consensus state height is returned.

 The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface.
 This functionality is now encapsulated by the usage of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, `UpdateState`.